Our Beginning Into BHRT

 The Happy Hormone Cottage was born from Lyn’s vision to create a warm, inviting, cozy gathering place for women to visit and learn more about natural, healthy options for hormone balance.
-Through her job as marketing consultant for the Piqua Compounding Pharmacy (which she and her husband own), she encountered women from all walks of life and all ages-many of whom were struggling with a multitude of issues: adrenal fatigue, depression, weight gain, thyroid issues, memory loss, bone density issues and the entire spectrum of menopausal symptoms.
+Through her job as a marketing consultant for the Piqua Compounding Pharmacy (which she and her husband own), she encountered women from all walks of life and all ages.
+Many of them were struggling with a multitude of issues: adrenal fatigue, depression, weight gain, thyroid issues, memory loss, bone density issues and the entire spectrum of menopausal symptoms.

 [The Journal of the American Medical Association, July 17, 2002, Volume 288, Issue 3, pages 321-333]

 BHRT for a Better Solution

 When natural hormones (BHRT) were discussed on Oprah, Dr. Phil and The Doctors, Lyn knew the time was right to find a way to bring women together to connect on these critical issues.
 She developed the concept of the Happy Hormone Hour for women to talk about their journey over a glass of wine and get information on natural compounded hormones, get their questions answered and speak with a practitioner on BHRT.
 From here, she seized the opportunity that was offered to her to open a cute little rustic cottage in the heart of Centerville that she laughingly calls the Happy Hormone Cottage.

 Her vision for this cottage is to offer women HOPE; to let them know that there ARE healthy options out there for natural hormone balance.
 Additionally, there ARE practitioners who will listen, and give them the steps to take to achieve natural hormone balance.
 Lyn is passionate about empowering women to take control of their journey to hormone balance AND healthy living.
 Her mission is to spread the word to women everywhere to “GET TESTED!
 GET TREATED!
 GET BETTER!”